ronakupadhyaya/Horizons-week-07/day2/hohoho/README.md

 ## Part 1.
 Registration

+### Overview

+For registration, we will be creating a screen that _looks like_ the following:

 ![](img/register.png)

-TODO update section
+Your registration screen should be able to _do_ the following:

+- Take a username as an input
+- Take a password as an input
+- Make a `POST` request to a server (API reference provided, see **_Endpoint Reference_**).

+### Creating Components - `index.ios.js [Register]`

-Back on the frontend, let's create the login screen.
+Let's create the registration screen.

-The first thing you'll notice is the boilerplate code for `Navigator` inside the root component at the top of `hohoho_frontend/index.ios.js`, which allows us to move forward and backward among a series of screens in our app, for instance, from a Login screen to a Main screen.
+The first thing you'll notice is the boilerplate code for `NavigatorIOS` inside the root component at the top of `index.ios.js`, which allows us to move forward and backward among a series of screens in our app, for instance, from a Login screen to a Main screen.
 Don't worry too much about this for now.
 Just use the boilerplate code to build these two screens.